janpeuker/awesome-tech-roles/README.md

 - [Exploratory Testing](http://kaner.com/?p=46) - For historic reference, Cem Kaner's classic definition of exploratory testing.
 - [How to review as a junior engineer](https://medium.com/pinterest-engineering/how-to-review-code-as-a-junior-developer-10ffb7846958) - Code reviews go into explorative testing.
 - [I test in Prod](https://increment.com/testing/i-test-in-production/) - Charity Majors in Increment #10 sporting her famous observability manifesto.
-- [Rethinking Software Testing: Perspectives from the world of Hardware](https://software.rajivprab.com/2019/04/28/rethinking-software-testing-perspectives-from-the-world-of-hardware/) - (for comparison) Opinion piece but good insight for more hardware-focused tech roles.
+- [Rethinking Software Testing: Perspectives from the world of Hardware](https://software.rajivprab.com/2019/04/28/rethinking-software-testing-perspectives-from-the-world-of-hardware/) - (For comparison) Opinion piece but good insight for more hardware-focused tech roles.
 - [TDD is dead.
 Long live testing.](https://dhh.dk/2014/tdd-is-dead-long-live-testing.html) - For historic reference, famous rant by DHH on TDD.
 - [Testing Microservices, the sane way](https://copyconstruct.medium.com/testing-microservices-the-sane-way-9bb31d158c16) - Cindy Sridharan's instant classic overarching framework of testing approaches explaining how QA testers fit in with automation.
 - [Testing of Microservices](https://engineering.atspotify.com/2018/01/11/testing-of-microservices/) - Spotify reshaped the classic Testing Pyramid into the Microservices Testing Honeycomb.
 - [Two kinds of testing](https://blog.nelhage.com/post/two-kinds-of-testing/) - Nelson Elhage's blog has many pearly on testing, this one talks about fuzzing, regression and integration testing.
-- [V-Models for Testing](https://insights.sei.cmu.edu/blog/using-v-models-for-testing/) - (for comparison) The V-Model is used in traditional industry quality assurance, fittingly presented by the Software Engineering Institute (SEI).
+- [V-Models for Testing](https://insights.sei.cmu.edu/blog/using-v-models-for-testing/) - (For comparison) The V-Model is used in traditional industry quality assurance, fittingly presented by the Software Engineering Institute (SEI).

 ### Operations